SexGenomicsToolkit/docs/html/_sources/radsex/usage.rst.txt

 ------------------------------------------------------------------------------------------------------------

-.. _depth-usage:
+.. _radsex-usage-depth:

 depth
 -----

-Compute the minimum, maximum, median, and average marker depth in each individual from the dataset.
+Compute the number of reads and markers as well as the minimum, maximum, median, and average marker depth in each individual from the dataset.

 **Command**